gaserashraf/code_book/README.md

 - [Technology](#tech)

 ## 📙 About <a name = "about"></a>
+online website about competitive programming.
+The site offers explanations about topics related to competitive programming and articles written by experts.
+In addition, the main core of the site is to solve problems about competitive programming, so the site contains problems with variant difficulty levels.
+The user can submit his solution output and the site checks that output.
+Each user can solve problems, see topics explanations, review articles, and can participate in official contests.
+On the other side come the developers, expert people for managing the site; these are responsible for putting problems and determine the input and output of each problem.
+Also, contributors write and edit materials of topics explanations.

 ## 🏁 Get Started <a name = "Install"></a>
 1. **Excute Database**